At Hays Cauley, P.C. We are here to help you overcome problems related to credit reporting, identity theft, and debt.

 Disputing fraudulent credit reporting can be a daunting task.
 While the FCRA provides a framework for addressing these issues, credit reporting agencies and creditors do not always comply with the law.
 In such cases, legal action may be necessary to enforce your rights.

-HAYS CAULEY, P.C. specializes in representing South Carolina consumers facing fraudulent credit reporting issues.
+Hays Cauley, P.C. specializes in representing South Carolina consumers facing fraudulent credit reporting issues.
 Our legal team is dedicated to holding credit reporting agencies and creditors accountable, ensuring that your credit report accurately reflects your financial history.

 Steps to Take if You Are a Victim